kekyo/MarkTheRipper/README.md

 ```html
 <p>1 + 2.1 + 3 = {add 1 2.1 3}</p>
 ```

+Results containing decimals may not always turn out as intended.
+It may be better to always use the `format` function to account for such possibilities.
+For information on how to specify formats that include decimals, [see here](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-numeric-format-strings#fixed-point-format-specifier-f).

 Here is a simple example of using the calculation.
 In enumeration, `item.index` is a number and starting from 0.